alexandreroman/whats-new-in-spring-boot-3/README.md

   the next version of Java EE, aka Jakarta with `jakarta.*` packages
 - and more...

-See this video with Josh Long if you want to learn more about Spring Boot 3.0 and Spring Framework 6.0:
+Check out this video from Josh Long to learn more about Spring Boot 3.0 and Spring Framework 6.0:

 [![Spring Tips: the road to Spring Boot 3 by Josh Long](https://img.youtube.com/vi/aUm5WZjh8RA/0.jpg)](https://www.youtube.com/watch?v=aUm5WZjh8RA)